eth-cscs/abcpy-models/MolecularDynamics/WaterTIP4P/ReadMe.md

-# TIP4P Water Floor Field Model
+# TIP4P Water Force-Field Model
 The TIP4P model is a force-field of water described in Jorgensen et. al. (1983).
 To perform inference using ABC, we provide summary statistics and distance suggested by Dutta et al. (2018).